 Dr. Declan Cathcart, Deborah Crean, Nadia Douglas and Jill Condell’s lesson Coordinate Geometry meets Synthetic Geometry is designed to help students to develop their deductive reasoning skills by devising as many solutions as they can to a geometric problem.
 Students are expected to draw on their knowledge of coordinate geometry and geometry theorems, corollaries and constructions to solve the problem.
 How did students approach the problem?
 What methods did they use?
 You can find their lesson proposal for Coordinate Geometry meets Synthetic Geometry in our document library below.

 Professor Akihiko Takahashi wowed us for the second year running with his open-ended teaching of Geometry using structured problem solving.
 Professor Takahashi was ably assisted by first-year students from Maynooth Education Campus (incorporating Maynooth Post-Primary School and Maynooth Community College).
 Professor Takahashi also addressed the conference on the importance of open-ended tasks to maths lessons.
-You can download Professor Takahashi’s lesson plan with student worksheets included in our document library below.
+You can download Professor Takahashi’s lesson plan, with student worksheets included here and you can watch Professor Takahashi put the lesson plan into action in the videos below.

 Dr. Anne Brosnan of the Maths Development Team gave a keynote address on the role that lesson study has played in supporting Irish teachers to incorporate structured problem solving into their maths lessons.
 Dr. Brosnan outlined the growth of the Maths Development Team’s lesson-study programme and how its continuation can propel Ireland to have world-class maths education.
 You can download Dr. Brosnan’s presentation here.